Why you should only use zero VOC paint

 Paint ingredients matter

 Most household paints these days are water-based but it’s really important to think of what else is or isn’t in your paint.
 Beyond VOCs we’re proud that our paint is free of toxic air contaminants, hazardous air pollutants, and anything on the EPA chemicals of concern list.
-We value transparency and include ingredient disclosures on our product labels, even though it isn’t required.

 Look for trustworthy green certifications